lr0516/AC209-Spotify/CollaborativeFiltering.md

 ```

-A weakness of the baseline model is that some of the songs in the training datasets are included in only one playlist and some of the playlists in the training datasets are too short to describe the similarities between songs.
+A weakness of this baseline model for Collaborative Filtering is that some of the songs in the training datasets are included in only one playlist and some of the playlists in the training datasets are too short to describe the similarities between songs.
 Another problem is that since it takes too long to train the Implicit Feedback Factorization models, only 5% of the MDP data were used.
 To overcome these problems, we further build up Filtered-Data Model and Meta-Playlist Model by training the Implicit Feedback Factorization model on processed data.

 ## II.
 Filtered-Data Model